brandur/sorg/content/articles/postgres-atomicity.md

 transaction where the tuple is visible (i.e. the one that deleted it) [2].

 {{Figure "A heap tuple's lifetime being tracked with xmin and xmax."
-(NewImgSrcAndAlt "/assets/images/postgres-atomicity/heap-tuple-visibility.svg" "A heap tuple's lifetime being tracked with xmin and xmax.")}}
+(ImgSrcAndAlt "/assets/images/postgres-atomicity/heap-tuple-visibility.svg" "A heap tuple's lifetime being tracked with xmin and xmax.")}}

 `xmin` and `xmax` are internal concepts, but they can be revealed as hidden columns on any Postgres table.
 Just